fortunkam/aks-secure-baseline/readme.md

     az aks get-credentials --name <AKS NAME> --resource-group <SPOKE RESOURCE GROUP NAME>

+First lets set up the connection between the AKS cluster and the Container Registry, first we get the id of the ACR.

+    az acr show --name <ACR NAME> -g <SPOKE RESOURCE GROUP NAME> --query id -o tsv

+then we use that value to link the accounts

+    az aks update --name <AKS NAME> --resource-group <SPOKE RESOURCE GROUP NAME> --attach-acr <ACR ID FROM PREVIOUS COMMAND>

 Now copy the [DeployServiceAccount.yaml](/AKS/DeployServiceAccount.yaml) file to the VM and run the following command

     kubectl apply -f <PATH TO DeployServiceAccount.yaml>